CMS League Rules & Regulations

-- Gaining a position or gaining an advantage against a competitor or gaining track position (gaining time) by leaving the track in any way is against the rules and may lead to heavy penalties, unless the position is given back immediately or driver slows down to compensate within the same lap.
+- Gaining a position, gaining an advantage against a competitor or gaining track position (gaining time) by leaving the track in any way is against the rules and may lead to a penalty unless the position is given back immediately or driver slows down to compensate within the same lap.

 - Yellow flags are enforced and drivers need to respect a rule of “No passing when under yellow”.